Mbappe not ruling out PSG stay, clears the air with Neymar

 Asked if he was going to leave next summer, Mbappe told French sports daily L'Equipe: "I’ve been in football long enough now to know that yesterday's truth is not necessarily today's, nor tomorrow's.
 If I was told that Messi was going to play at PSG, I wouldn't have believed it, so you never know what's going to happen."

+"It's been going on for two years," the Brazilian told L'Equipe.
+"I just remind you that the transfer window is closed, that a season is underway.

+"There are matches and Real Madrid cannot continue to behave in this way.
+Let it stop!
+Kylian is a player of Paris St Germain and the club wants this relationship to last."

-Mbappe, Lionel Messi and Neymar form what has been regarded as the most exciting attacking trio in club football, but they have struggled to gel, with Mbappe showing his frustration towards the Brazilian.
+Mbappe, Lionel Messi and Neymar form what is regarded as the most exciting attacking trio in club football, but they have struggled to gel, with Mbappe showing his frustration towards the Brazilian.

 Mbappe was heard saying "this bum, he never passes to me" in a Ligue 1 game against Montpellier last month.